apnadkarni/ruff/README.md

 introspection in conjunction with comment analysis to generate reference documentation for Tcl programs with minimal effort on the programmer's part.

+## Why Ruff!

+Ruff! produces documentation that not only requires less duplication of effort from the programmer, but is also more complete, more accurate and more maintainable.

+* Comments in source code do not have to be reproduced for documentation purposes.

+* Ruff! requires minimal markup in the comments making it lightweight as well as reducing clutter.

+* Supports inline formatting using Markdown syntax.

+* Embedded diagrams in multiple formats

+* Program elements like command arguments, defaults and class relationships like inheritance are automatically derived.

+* Maintenance is less of a burden as documentation is automatically updated with source modification such as changes to defaults, addition of mix-ins etc.

+On the output side,

+* Ruff! supports multiple formats (currently HTML, Markdown and nroff).

+* Generated documentation can optionally be split across multiple pages.

+* Hyperlinks between program elements, and optionally source code, make navigation easy and efficient.

+* A table of contents and optional searchable index permits quick location of command and class documentation.

+* Class relationships are extracted and the full API for a class, with inherited and mixed-in methods, is flattened and summarized.

+* HTML output supports user-selectable themes.

 See https://ruff.magicsplat.com for features and reference documentation.

 For additional examples of Ruff! generated documentation, see